-Due to the strong balance sheet of NN Leven, it is reasonable to assume that NN Leven can continue as a going concern after the shock, without a need to generate external additional capital and without a need to de-risk.
+It is reasonable to assume that NN Leven can continue as a going concern after the shock.
 The tax recoverability test of NN Leven is performed on this basis.

 The total recoverable deferred tax amount in a Solvency II environment may come from various sources and includes both recoverability from items that never impact taxable profits and reverse over time as well as sources of profits and losses that would emerge in a Solvency II environment or a Solvency II environment after a SCR-type shock would have occurred.
 The recoverability is therefore based on an estimation of the total taxable results (including both income and expenses) that is expected to arise in a Solvency II environment after the shock.
 The sources of recoverability include all components of the estimated future taxable results, irrespective whether these are income ('profit') or expense ('loss').
+In this calculation the reduction of the ultimate corporate income tax rate from 25% to 20.5% is included, that was approved in December 2018.